dama-lab/multi-atlas-segmentation/README.md

 The bash script is compatible on Linux/Windows/Mac, with proper setup.
 For detailed description of the pipeline and to download the mouse brain parcellation atlas, please go the the website: http://cmic.cs.ucl.ac.uk/staff/da_ma/Multi_Atlas/

 **Usage**

 There is only one main script: *MultiAtlasSegmentation*.
-To use the script, simply type `source MultiAtlasSegmentation`
+To use the script, simply type `source MultiAtlasSegmentation` to load all corresponding functions.

+To get help for each function, type `function_name -h`.
+For example: `mas_mapping -h`

-[List of functions]
+**List of functions**

 [Basic functions]
 - check_image_file